 Council is tasked with managing nearly 5000km of roads throughout Southland.
-The roading network that Council manages comprises all of the roads, streets and bridges in the district, except the State Highways which are owned and managed by the New Zealand Transport Authority and National Park roads which are owned and managed by the Department of Conservation.
+The roading network that Council manages comprises all of the roads, streets and bridges in the district, except the State Highways which are owned and managed by the New Zealand Transport Agency and National Park roads which are owned and managed by the Department of Conservation.
 Footpaths are also covered and these are all owned and managed by the Council and Community Boards.

 Southland District is facing some hard decisions about the future of parts of its roading network because of funding constraints.
 Government funding is being tightened and Council is only too aware of the financial burden some of the district's ratepayers are under.

 Council has worked hard in the past few years to come up with innovative ways of saving money and is continually trying to do more with less, a network plan looking at the economics, social benefits and safety of our roads has been created.